Get access to cloud.gov

 Agency single sign-on accounts

-If you have a GSA, EPA, or FDIC email address, sign in using your agency credentials.
+If you have an EPA, FDIC, GSA, or NSF email address, sign in using your agency credentials.
 Follow these instructions to log in.

 If you were invited with an email address that isn’t part of an agency with single sign-on authentication to cloud.gov, you have a cloud.gov account.
 Follow these instructions to log in.
 When you log in via a web browser, select the cloud.gov option.